stoch-sut/stoch-sut.github.io/_news/2024-09-19_announcement.md

 ---

-"Hello everyone, I would like to congratulate all my friends on the new academic year."
+Hello everyone 🤗, I would like to congratulate all my friends on the new academic year.
+You can keep up with news here 📢.